freeletics/assesment-ops/helm/README.md

 POSTGRESS_PASSWORD (ovirun-postgresql):   visibility
 POSTGRESS_DB: opsdb
 ```
 The app Pod will make them visible and take them from the postgresql chart, following the [DRY principle](https://de.wikipedia.org/wiki/Don%E2%80%99t_repeat_yourself), and you don't need to write secrets in git or in config files.
-This env variables can be referenced in the app over env variables!
+This env variables can be referenced in the app container!

 ## Requirements
 - A running Kubernetes cluster